 If you think I am wrong about bisexuality (or anything else), please tell me why.
 Give me examples, facts, theories, experiences, feelings, data, research…something…anything but the likes of “you’re wrong and you’re ridiculous”.

-Because, as feminists, we need to challenge ourselves and others to discuss (and even vehemently disagree) about a topic without denigrating and/or simply dismissing the other person’s viewpoint.
+Because we need to challenge ourselves and others to discuss (and even vehemently disagree) about a topic without denigrating and/or simply dismissing the other person’s viewpoint.
 We should strive to understand the other person’s point of view…that is, as long as the person is at least attempting to present views civilly and coherently.
 If we have information or thoughts that may contribute to a discussion, we should be able to speak up without fear of being ridiculed and/or dismissed publicly.

 And I wanted to give everyone another friendly reminder that if you have a problem with Dirt, please discuss it with Dirt.